ITU-BDSA2025-GROUP14/Chirp/docs/report.md

 At the beginning we had neither a description or a user story, as we misinterpreted the way to create issues, but we've afterwards edited all issues to contain both things, and it made development a lot easier.
 Each issue was then issued to a single person, who would then work on the issue from start to completion.
 As the issue is assigned, we've moved it into "In development" in our project board.

 We made use of pair programming, making sure a lot of the slightly meatier issues, had two developers looking at it at once, and making sure knowledge was spread out throughout the group.
 We've tried to adhere to trunk-based development, branching out, and merging into the ‘main’ stream at the start and end of a day, but larger issues have been allowed to live for longer.

-We've had issues creating continuous releases, as our tagging of branches and features has not been too carefully considered, which means we have a lot fewer releases, than one might expect to see from a project of this scale.
+We have had issues creating continuous releases, since we were unaware that Git tags had to be explicitly pushed to GitHub (git push --tags) to trigger the release workflow.
+This resulted in fewer version tags and fewer automated releases than intended.

 At the end of development of a feature, a pull request is opened, and someone who's not been a part of development is assigned to review the PR such that knowledge of the feature is shared across the group, without everyone having to actively be part of developing every feature.
 Once the pull request has been reviewed and accepted, given no merge conflicts, and the branch building with GitHub workflows, and all tests pass, the development branch will be merged into the ‘main’ branch, and the development branch is to be deleted.

 We have done our best to follow this flow, though there's been times where a branch has been forgotten, and thus lived longer, or we've felt it necessary to keep it alive, to easily access what changes had been made.
 Once everything is reviewed, accepted, and merged into ‘main’, the issue will be moved to done, and then closed.

 ## How to make _Chirp!_ work locally